 Viewing the whole photo at web size doesn’t show the texture, so here’s a closeup:

+Essentially, this is a form of frequency separation.
 Here are the steps, as I explained to Josie …

 First, I used the marquee tool to select an area without too many wrinkles: